 Step Zero: Concept

 Your Game Setting will have a list of available Species that you can choose for your character.
 Each Species has a vibrant and unique culture, as well as benefits and drawbacks of playing a member of that Species called Birthrights.
-Mark all your Species’ Birthrights on your character sheet.
+Most Species have 3 Positive Birthrights and 1 Negative Birthright.
+In a setting where there is only one playable race (IE a Human-Only game) there are no Birthrights.
+If you have any, record your Birthrights on your character sheet.

 Step Two: Stats